Origin of the Name

 Many brave personalities who played a major role in the Country’s freedom struggle and sacrificed their lives for the country, were born here.
 Popular among them are Raja Rao Ram Bux Singh, Maulana Hasarat Mohani, Ram Beni Madhav, Pd.
 Vishambher Dayal Tripathi, Thakur Jsasingh, Narpat Singh, Barjor Singh, Hathi Singh, Devi Bux Singh, Mansab Ali, Kasturi Singh, Bhopal Singh and Chandrika Bux Singh.

 The District is not left behind in the field of literature too, having produced learned persons right from Maharishi Valmiki to Gaya Pd.
 Shukla, Pratap Narayan Misra, Surya Kant Tripathi ‘Nirala’, Maulana Hasrat Mohani, Nand Dulare Bajpayee, Sumitra Kumari Sinha, Chandra Bhushan Trivedi (Ramai Kaka), Dr. Ram Vilas Sharma, Jagdambika Pd.
-Misra, Bhagwati Charan Misra, Pratap Narayan Misra and Shiv Mangal Singh ‘Suman’.
+Misra, Bhagwati Charan Verma, Pratap Narayan Misra and Shiv Mangal Singh ‘Suman’.